conorparnell/CardGame/README.md

 > Charge into battle with the shout of a hero and the strength of a bull!

 ### Old Croghan Man
-> Bog down your opponent while you build up the strength to wollop them!
+> Bog down your opponent while you build up the strength to wallop them!

 ### Stingy Jack
 > Every day is Samhain when you've got the Devil himself in your pocket!